openedx/edx-platform/docs/en_us/course_authors/source/beta_testing.rst

 Course staff can provide valuable feedback about your course.
 However, they are typically stakeholders in the success of your course and have a significant amount of knowledge about it.
 As a result, they can be too close to the course to interact with it in the same way as students will.
 They can also be either reluctant to provide feedback, or overly zealous.

 If you do want a staff member to be a beta tester, a different, second email address must be used for this additional role.
 The privileges of the course staff role override those of a beta tester, so a second registration on the site, activation, and enrollment in the course are necessary using this second email address.
-The staff member must log in using the second email address (with the beta tester role) to test the course as a student.
+The staff member must log in using the second email address (with the beta tester role) in order to experience the course as a student.

 .. _What_Test: